marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   :option:`-Wstring-compare` is enabled by :option:`-Wextra`.

+.. option:: -Wno-string-compare

+  Default option value for :option:`-Wstring-compare`.

 ``-Wno-stringop-overflow``
-.. option:: -Wstringop-overflow, -Wstringop-overflow=type, -Wno-stringop-overflow
+.. option:: -Wstringop-overflow, -Wstringop-overflow=type

   Warn for calls to string manipulation functions such as ``memcpy`` and ``strcpy`` that are determined to overflow the destination buffer.
 The